ReScience-Archives/Rougier-2017/README.md

   * References of the paper holding results you're replicating

-  I believed the original results have been faithfully reproduced as explained in the accompanying article.
+  I believe the original results have been faithfully reproduced as explained in the accompanying article.
   ```

-8. Assign the PR to an editor from the [editorial board](https://rescience.github.io/board)
+8. Assign the PR to an editor from the [editorial board](https://rescience.github.io/board).

 9. Answer questions and requests made in the PR conversation page.